Survey Question Types

 Emoji scales are language-neutral - ideal for multilingual or international user bases.

-Use Emoji Scale questions in your next survey
+Use Smiley Face questions in your next survey

 Mapster supports all 13 question types.
 Build in-product surveys, link responses to real users, and segment results by plan, role, or cohort.